 I qualified in medicine and worked as a general practitioner and as a consultant.
 I retired some years ago, became a wind surfing instructor and now I am concentrating on my personal development and training as a psychotherapist.
 In 2001 I voluntarily gave up being a registered medical practitioner and now concentrate on psychotherapy.
 A life-long passion has been performing early music.
 I enjoy gardening and photography.
 I am also the Chair of a trust supporting people living with HIV.

 I support Amnesty International and environmental movements like Surfers Against Sewage.
-I am a member of the Bodhi Eco-Project which supports Mindful Living, the Practice of ethics, Care for the earth & Creative arts.
-I am a member of a Nonviolent Communication group: I prefer to call it Kind or Compassionate Communication.
+I was a member of the Bodhi Eco-Project which supports Mindful Living, the Practice of ethics, Care for the earth & Creative arts until it liquidated.
+I support the concept of community living with the support of Nonviolent Communication: I prefer to call it Kind or Compassionate Communication.
 I use open source Ubuntu Linux running open source software.

-About ten years ago I discovered Core Process Psychotherapy as a client and it had a profound effect on my life.
+About twelve years ago I discovered Core Process Psychotherapy as a client and it had a profound effect on my life.
 I have been studying with the Karuna Institute in Devon and in 2011 I gained a post graduate MA in Buddhist Psychotherapy Practice from Middlesex University.
-I am accredited with the UK Council for Psychotherapy (UKCP).
+I accredited with the UK Council for Psychotherapy (UKCP) in 2013.

-I hope that I may offer a fresh approach.
+I hope that I may offer a fresh approach to both psychotherapy and supervision.
 I do one to one therapy work in Glasgow.
 I am also a volunteer counsellor with the Tom Allan Centre in Glasgow.